 With all these instruments and all this broad musicianship, I had to ask what music he’d call his favorite to play.
 He said the first choice would be free improvised elements of world music, and second, classic Brazilian jazz.
 He had a 2-month artist-in-residence gig at Nocturne playing with Eric Gunnison, Bill Kopper, and Raul Rossiter in a group called Coracao that played exactly that.
 Take it from me, it was just fantastic.

 Bill’s been living here in Colorado about 4 years and is still amazed at how welcoming and open the musicians have been.
 He cites Art Lande, Marguerite Juenemann, and Mark Diamond as just a few of the fine folks who helped introduce him to the Colorado music scene.

-Bill has recorded with Art Lande (“Not Spoken”), Anisha Rush, and others; and he has a CD coming out soon with Carmen Sandim to be called "Play Dough."
+Bill has recorded with Art Lande (“Not Spoken”), Anisha Rush, and others; and he recently released a CD with Carmen Sandim called “Play-doh.”